Dear Richmond Families,

 I want to take this opportunity to thank all of you for your willingness to volunteer and support the educational journey of our Richmond students.
 Our mission statement says: “Through partnerships with families, community members, students, and fellow educators, Richmond School District will be recognized for its academic excellence by developing the whole student to become a life-long learner.”
 It is through our volunteer program that parents and community members can assist in meeting our mission.

-In previous years, many of the volunteer trainings were done through the viewing of a podcast.
-This year, all participants who plan to volunteer on a regular basis in the classroom or library setting, working with children, will be required to complete a face-to-face training.
+This year, all participants who plan to volunteer on a regular basis in the classroom or library setting, working with children, will be required to complete a background check and a sign off of our volunteer handbook.
 This type of volunteer position is known as Staff Support, according to the volunteer handbook terminology.

 Thank you again for your support and willingness to volunteer and work with our students and staff.
 We value your partnership and look forward to working with you during the 2019-2020 school year.